Google Analytics Export Options

 When downloading an Excel document from a report, you’ll see one sheet with a breakdown of whatever data appears in the table for the report.
-For instance, for the Channels report, this will contain rows showing channels and metrics for each.
+For instance, the Channels report, this will contain rows showing channels and metrics for each.

 Bear in mind, however, that while exporting data into spreadsheets allows you to isolate and coordinate data in a more versatile format, time period comparisons may be less visually impactful than the dashboard or the PDF export